Search

 The Swiss Hotel Management School has implemented our blended learning approach and has incorporated Babbel into its language program, creating a seamless experience between online and offline learning.
 The combination makes language learning very effective as the students benefit from the best of both worlds.

 Organizations that do not offer classroom lessons can take advantage of our blended learning solution with face-to-face video lessons that give learners space to practice speaking and ask questions — all guided by a professional teacher.
-This offer reflects in our products:
+This offer reflects in our products—Babbel Live offers group or 1:1 video classes.

 💡 Tip from Babbel